East Genomics

 Loretta now runs her own website (opens in a new tab) and blog advocating for families with Fabry and other rare diseases.

-Vaila Morrison
+Vaila Morrison and Lauren Capacchione

-Vaila and Helen
+Vaila and Lauren

 Vaila Morrison is an Architect/Inclusive Designer who also works in social media, graphic design and communications.